WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 Long story short, the original (standard) keyboard layouts (for each language) were **specifically developed to slow down typists** in order to minimize those occasions where the typing levers would interlock and get stuck.
 Typist was actually a profession and companies used to employ large numbers of people whose sole job was to type all day, transcribe from audio recordings etc.

-And when computers and computer keyboards got invented (without any mechanical levers attached to the keys), the same old keyboard layouts were copied unchanged.
+And when computers and computer keyboards got invented (without any mechanical levers attached to the keys), the same old and slow keyboard layouts were copied unchanged.

 Once I learned this simple fact (shortly after I decided to learn touch typing), it became instantly clear to me that I can't possibly waste time on learning a keyboard layout that was designed for SLOW typing.